Public hearings of the United States House Select Committee on the January 6 Attack: First hearing – June 9, 2022 – Primetime

+Participants

 Synopsis of first hearing

 This was the first of the hearings for broadcast on live television and was held during prime time.
-The committee showed never-before-seen footage of the capitol attack to provide an accessible and compelling narrative of events for the public.
+The committee showed never-before-seen footage of the Capitol attack to provide an accessible and compelling narrative of events for the public.

 Opening statements by the panel members

 The committee panel observed that Donald Trump attempted to overturn a free and fair democratic election by promoting a seven-part conspiracy.
 According to Bennie Thompson, chairman of the committee, "Jan.
 6 was the culmination of an attempted coup, a brazen attempt, as one rioter put it shortly after Jan.
 6, to overthrow the government ...
 The violence was no accident.
 It represents Trump's last stand, most desperate chance to halt the transfer of power."
 According to the committee, Trump "lied to the American people, ignored all evidence refuting his false fraud claims, pressured state and federal officials to throw out election results favoring his challenger, encouraged a violent mob to storm the Capitol and even signaled support for the execution of his own vice president."

 Panel members made reference to a federal district court opinion in which the Judge David O. Carter said Trump had "likely" violated two federal statutes and staged a "coup in search of a legal theory".
 Rep Liz Cheney read part of the opinion, in which the court said:

 Cheney urged all Americans to read the opinion in full.
 Cheney said Trump's efforts were part of a "sophisticated seven-part plan", which the committee hearings would establish.

 A written version of the above plan was released after the hearing.